What is Yin Yoga? How does Yin Yoga work?

 blog post what is yin yoga how does it work jennifer raye

 The practice of yoga that we do today comes from varied traditions based in ancient India.
 Most of what is called yoga today can be traced, at least in part, to the Hatha Yoga tradition.
-Hatha Yoga was primarily concerned with strengthening and preparing the body for other practices like sitting meditation.
+Hatha Yoga was primarily concerned with strengthening and preparing the body for other practices, such as sitting meditation.
 From its origins, Hatha Yoga has expanded to include many styles of practice.

 Yin and Yang

 Most physical styles of yoga today emphasize a more “yang” approach.
-While yin yoga refers to a more yin approach.
+At the same time, yin yoga refers to a more yin approach.

 What is Yin Yoga?
 How does Yin Yoga work?

-During yin yoga, we hold postures for longer periods of time in a very passive and receptive way.
+During yin yoga, we hold postures for longer periods in a very passive, receptive way.
 Most postures are also done on the floor.
 This can help to target specific tissues, increase circulation, and encourage more mobility.
-Sometimes yin yoga is also practiced in a way in which the slower more gentle approach is used to encourage internal awareness practices like meditation, contemplation, or pranayama or breath practices.
+Often, yin yoga is practiced in a way that encourages internal awareness practices like meditation, contemplation, or pranayama (breath practices).

 Foundations of Yin Yoga

-During yin yoga postures are done by entering into a pose and coming to a place that is sometimes called the “edge”.
+In yin yoga, postures are held by entering a pose and reaching a place sometimes called the “edge”.
 In this context, “the edge” is a place where there is a manageable amount of sensation.
 This edge is not a place of pain or a place that feels too intense.
 Instead, it’s a place where you feel some pressure.
 This sensation indicates there is adequate or appropriate stress on the tissues.
 This can lead to greater circulation in the tissues and joint sites.

-Once the edge is found, the practitioner mostly relaxes the musculature.
-Yin Yoga postures are also held in relative stillness for a longer period of time.
+Once the edge is found, the practitioner mainly relaxes the musculature.
+Yin Yoga postures are also held in relative stillness for longer periods.
 Depending on which pose is being done, there may be some muscular engagement, but for the most part, during yin yoga, you can soften.
-The amount of muscular engagement will also depend on the person as some yogis need engagement to protect vulnerable joints or injuries.
+The amount of muscular engagement will also depend on the person, as some yogis need engagement to protect vulnerable joints or injuries.

 View a few examples of yin yoga poses with instructions on how to practice: